oracle/weblogic-kubernetes-operator/documentation/3.4/content/samples/database/_index.md

   information will be lost on any shutdown or pod failure.

 - The Oracle Database images are supported for non-production use _only_.
-  For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1).
+  For more details, see My Oracle Support note: Oracle Support for Database Running on Docker [Doc ID 2216342.1](https://support.oracle.com/epmos/faces/DocumentDisplay?_afrLoop=208317433106215&id=2216342.1&_afrWindowMode=0&_adf.ctrl-state=c2nhai8p3_4).

 ### Oracle database in Kubernetes